cloudnative-pg/cloudnative-pg/docs/src/cnp-plugin.md

 * **cluster pods**: pods in the cluster namespace matching the cluster name
 * **cluster jobs**: jobs, if any, in the cluster namespace matching the cluster name
 * **events**: events in the cluster namespace
+* **pod logs**: logs for the cluster Pods (optional, off by default) in JSON-lines format
+* **job logs**: logs for the Pods created by jobs (optional, off by default) in JSON-lines format

 The `cluster` sub-command accepts the `-f` and `-o` flags, as the `operator` does.
+If the `-f` flag is not used, a default timestamped report name will be used.
 Note that the cluster information does not contain configuration Secrets / ConfigMaps, so the `-S` is disabled.

+!!!
+Note
+    By default, cluster logs are not collected, but you can enable cluster log collection with the `--logs` flag

 Usage: